Bloodsport (film): Plot

-Dux becomes involved with American journalist Janice Kent, who is investigating the Kumite.
-Although Dux refuses to help her, she sneaks into the arena by agreeing to a date with another spectator.
-On the second day, Jackson is matched against Chong Li.
-Although Jackson comes close to defeating Li, he wastes time gloating, allowing Li to recover and brutally beat him.
-Dux visits Jackson in the hospital and vows to avenge him.
-After witnessing the brutality of the tournament, Kent argues with Dux and tries to convince him not to return.
-Dux tells her that he has to win in order to become the best he can be.

-Helmer and Rawlins arrive in Hong Kong and contact local police inspector Chen.
-They begin asking around for Dux and track him down to his hotel.
-A chase through the downtown ensues but Dux evades them when they fall into a canal.
-When Dux arrives at the Kumite, Helmer and Rawlins are waiting for him, along with Chen and four of his officers.
-Dux defeats them, but agrees to return with Helmer and Rawlins after the tournament.
+On the second day, Chong Li brutally beats Jackson.
+Dux vows to avenge him.
+When Dux returns to the Kumite, Helmer and Rawlins are waiting for him, along with Chen and four of his officers.
+Dux agrees to return with Helmer and Rawlins after the tournament.

-On the final day, Li kills his semifinal opponent, much to the consternation of the crowd.
-Fearing defeat in the final match against Dux, Li conceals a salt pill in his waistband before the bout.
+On the final day, Li kills his semifinal opponent.
+Fearing defeat in the final against Dux, Li conceals a salt pill in his waistband before the bout.
 When Dux gains the upper hand, Li blinds him by crushing the pill and throwing it into Dux's face.
-Dux falls back on his training from Tanaka, who taught him to fight blindfolded, overcoming the handicap and defeating Li and becoming the new Kumite Grand Champion, in the closing of the tournament he is awarded a Ceremonial Sword as the prize by the judges.
-The next day, he bids farewell to Kent and Jackson before returning to the United States with Helmer and Rawlins.
+Dux recalls his training from Tanaka, who taught him to fight blindfolded, overcoming the handicap and defeating Li by making him say "matté".
+The next day, he bids farewell to Jackson before returning to the United States with Helmer and Rawlins.